 Berkeley County features some of the most affordable labor, land, water, and electricity in the state.
-West Virginia offers tax advantages that make it a profitable location to expand or relocate any type of business, View West Virginia’s Tax Advantages.
+West Virginia offers tax advantages that make it a profitable location to expand or relocate any type of business.
 In addition to statewide advantages, West Virginia was recently named the 8th lowest state for property tax rates according to Stacker.com

-Easy access to 2 US Highways I-81 N/S and I-70 East/West, 2 Regional Airports, within 1 hour to Washington-Dulles International Airport, 2 major rail lines, and 100 miles to port of Baltimore.
+Easy access to two US Highways I-81 N/S and I-70 East/West, two regional airports, within one hour to Washington-Dulles International Airport, two major rail lines, and 100 miles to Port of Baltimore.